“Why can’t I stop eating?”

 But not in America.
 No, living as a Zen Monk at Tassajara, on the coast of California, the food was GOOD.

 And every 5th day I would STUFF my face full of food.
+I would binge eat.

 I’d have the day off, every 5th day, so I could gorge like a starving hyena.